 The estimates of Contingent Resources assigned to Athabasca's Dover West Sands assets assume that such resources will be produced using SAGD technology.
 There are adequate analogues in the area and reservoir studies to confirm that SAGD is applicable to the Dover West reservoir.
 Athabasca will leverage the experience gained in successfully delivering the Hangingstone Project during 2015 to deliver the Dover West Sands Project 1.
-The commencement of production from the Dover West Sands resources is contingent upon the commissioning and completion of the 50,000 bbl/d Dover West Sands Project 1 for which first oil is forecast in 2030.
-If commissioned and completed, the second phase of the Dover West Sands Project is expected to have a capacity of 50,000 bbl/d with first oil expected in 2033.
-If commissioned and completed, two subsequent 50,000 bbl/d phases may follow in 2034 and 2036 to the expected ultimate approximate capacity of 200,000 bbl/d.
+The commencement of production from the Dover West Sands resources is contingent upon the commissioning and completion of the 50,000 bbl/d Dover West Sands Project 1 for which first oil is forecast in 2031.
+If commissioned and completed, the second phase of the Dover West Sands Project is expected to have a capacity of 50,000 bbl/d with first oil expected in 2034.
+If commissioned and completed, two subsequent 50,000 bbl/d phases may follow in 2035 and 2037 to the expected ultimate approximate capacity of 200,000 bbl/d.

 The regulatory application for the Dover West Sands Project 1 was submitted to the ERCB (now the AER) in December 2011.
 The application process was prolonged as the Company was focused on resolving a statement of concern.
-During the intervening period, Athabasca assessed the development timeline of the Dover West Sands Project 1.
-Given the challenge to finance projects in the present commodity price environment, the considerable uncertainty in regulatory and royalty regimes and Athabasca's focus on its Leismer, Corner and Hangingstone Projects in the near term, a decision regarding proceeding with the regulatory application has not yet been taken.
-Due to this uncertainty, 87 MMboe of Probable Reserves (which had previously been allocated in the GLJ independent report effective December 31, 2014), were re-classified in 2015 as Contingent Resources by Athabasca's independent evaluator at the time and this did not change for the year ending December 31, 2018.
+In 2019 we withdrew the regulatory application given the challenge to finance projects in the present commodity price environment, the considerable uncertainty in regulatory and royalty regimes and Athabasca's focus on its Leismer, Corner and Hangingstone Projects.
+The withdrawal of the Application did not change the classification of the Dover West Sands resources as the volumes had already been reclassified to Contingent Resources in December 31, 2015.